makemegit/bash/README.md

 backup_script # Backup your site to local and remote destination (working)

+backup_script_1.1 # This version supports specific mysql user and database

 exclude.txt  # Exclude list for backup_script

 check_if_program_exist # Checking for existing aplication